Conant’s Garter Snake

 Thamnophis conanti Rossman and Burbrink, 2005

-Spanish NameVíbora de Agua
+Spanish Name Víbora de Agua

-Range
+Range Puebla, Veracruz

 Conant’s Garter Snake has been found in oak woodlands at high elevations along the Puebla-Veracruz state border.
 It was previously considered a population of Godman’s Garter Snake, Thamnophis godmani, until Rossman and Burbrink’s 2005 paper reassigned four populations of T. godmani into four separate species — T. bogerti, T. conanti, T. godmani and T. lineri — on the grounds that each population was morphologically distinct and geographically isolated from the others.
 Very little is known about the four species in this complex.

-For general information on keeping garter snakes in captivity, please go to the Care section.
+For general information on keeping garter snakes in captivity, please see the Care Guide.

 Sources

-Rossman, D. A., and F. T. Burbrink.
+Rossman, Douglas A. and Frank T. Burbrink.
 2005.
-Species limits within the Mexican garter snakes of the Thamnophis godmani complex.
+“Species limits within the Mexican garter snakes of the Thamnophis godmani complex.
 Occasional Papers of the Museum of Natural Science 79.

-Rossman, D. A., N. B. Ford and R. A. Seigel.
+Rossman, Douglas A., Neil B. Ford and Richard A. Seigel.
 1996.
 The Garter Snakes: Evolution and Ecology.
 Norman OK: University of Oklahoma Press.